homeport/dyff/README.md

   ![dyff between example with kubectl diff](.docs/dyff-between-kubectl-diff.png?raw=true "dyff in kubectl diff example")

   The `--set-exit-code` flag is required so that the `dyff` exit code matches `kubectl` expectations.
 An exit code `0` refers to no differences, `1` in case differences are detected.
 Other exit codes are treated as program issues.

+  _Note:_ Versions of `kubectl` older than `v1.20.0` did not split the environment variable into field, therefore you cannot use command arguments.
+In this case, you need to wrap the `dyff` command with its argument into a helper shell script and use this instead.

 - Show the differences between two versions of [`cf-deployment`](https://github.com/cloudfoundry/cf-deployment/) YAMLs: